The 5 Warmest Socks on Earth (Updated for 2026)

 If you want the abosolute warmest socks, go with a pair of Alapaca wool socks like the Ultimate Toasty Toes.

-If you prize durability and forever warranties, then the Darn Tough Mountaineering socks are the the ticket.
+If you prize durability and forever warranties, then the Darn Tough Mountaineering socks are the ticket.

 If you are environmentally conscious, buy the the Patagonia Fitzroys or the Warrior Alpacas